getting started

 Receiving Email Responses to Your Forum Posts>

-Filling your email in the box when you post a message on the forum allows you to get email on your post in three ways.
+Filling your email in the box when you post a message on the forum allows you to get email on your post in two ways.

 • Kathleen has your email available to post a response to you privately.